 TL: Apple Store, TR: Oriental Supermarket, BL: Lunch!
 BR: British Museum

-For lunch we went up to Oriental City which is on Edgeware Road and had a very tasty Japanese meal – I choose something called ‘Gyo-Don’ is is basically beef & vegetables fried together on a base of rice.
-There were also a lost of interesting little shops and a huge supermarket to have a look round.
-I found the prospect of melon flavored ‘Steamed Cheese Cake’ which you could buy there particularly funny for some reason!
-We also went in a particularly quaint second-hand Japanese book shop nearby which was very interesting from the viewpoint of someone who couldn’t understand a word of what they were selling – I think our presence amused the owners!
+For lunch we went up to Oriental City which is on Edgeware Road and had a very tasty Japanese meal – I choose something called ‘Gyo-Don’ is basically beef & vegetables fried together on a base of rice.
+There were also a lot of interesting little shops and a huge supermarket to have a look around.
+I found the prospect of melon flavoured ‘Steamed Cheese Cake’ which you could buy there particularly funny for some reason!
+We also went to a particularly quaint second-hand Japanese book shop nearby which was very interesting from the viewpoint of someone who couldn’t understand a word of what they were selling – I think our presence amused the owners!

 Left: Somwhere, Right: China Town

-It was then time to head back to the center of the city and there was just enough time to have a wander around Leicester Square and China Town which was teeming with people before heading home.
-All-in-all a good (an strangely orientally themed) day – I’ll post some better pics in the gallery soon.
+It was then time to head back to the centre of the city and there was just enough time to have a wander around Leicester Square and China Town which was teeming with people before heading home.
+All-in-all a good (and strangely orientally themed) day.